The Undecidability of the Definability of Principal Subcongruences: Modifying McKenzie's Argument

 \section{Modifying McKenzie's Argument}

-McKenzie's argument is quite detailed and long, and fortunately only needs to be added to -- not changed.
-In this section we will detail the specific additions that are necessary for the arguments appearing in papers \cite{McKenzieResidualBounds} and \cite{McKenzieResidualBoundNotComp} to still hold.
-We begin by determining a formula for $K$ on the large subdirectly irreducible algebras.
+McKenzie's argument is quite detailed and long, and fortunately only needs to be added to, not changed.
+In this section we will detail the specific additions to the arguments in papers \cite{McKenzieResidualBounds} and \cite{McKenzieResidualBoundNotComp} that are needed, in order to prove that the large subdirectly irreducible algebras in $\V(\A'(\T))$ satisfy $K(x,y,z) = x\wedge y\wedge z$ and are otherwise precisely the same as the large subdirectly irreducible algebras in $\V(\A(\T))$ as described in \cite{McKenzieResidualBoundNotComp}.